 What goes well with this Cranberry Orange Bread recipe?

 In my family, this is a side dish for Thanksgiving and then we eat the leftovers for breakfast on following days.
 We love it with a smear of cream cheese, though it would also be delicious with a little butter and honey—or just plain!
-It pairs well with chicken main dishes or turkey, or alongside soup like Butternut Squash Apple or Chili.
+It pairs well with chicken main dishes or turkey, or alongside soup like Butternut Squash Apple or Vegetarian Bean Chili.

 sliced cranberry orange bread on plate